Small Research Grant

 • Purdue graduate students may only submit one application per semester.

-• Purdue graduate students may only receive one award per year (Summer 2024 – Spring 2025).
+• Purdue graduate students may only receive one award per fiscal year (Summer 2024 – Spring 2025).

 • If you choose to forfeit an award, you may not be eligible to apply again until the next semester.

-• Incomplete applications are not eligible for funding, so double-check completion prior to submission.
+• Incomplete applications are not eligible for funding.

 • Applicants must use their Purdue email when submitting, failure to do so will result in an ineligible application.